2021 Video Evidence Training Symposium

 Attendees will earn certificates demonstrating completed training hours for submitting CEUs on topics including important legal updates, workflow training, reconstruction techniques for using video evidence in collision investigations, and more.

-Register for the 2021 Video Evidence Symposium and you will receive the following:
+Register to watch our 2021 Video Evidence Symposium on-Demand and you will receive the following:

-- Training Certificate that can be submitted for CEUs
+- Training Certificate that can be submitted for 12 CEUs upon completion of your training

 Wondering what kind of training you’ll receive?
 Check out last year’s session from Grant Fredericks, “Conducting a Video-Centric Investigation: Preparing for the Endgame.”